Bachelor of Science (BS) in Educational Studies Degree

 • Public or private community organizations

-Some examples of careers related to this educational studies degree may include:
+Careers related to this degree may include:

-• Social service manager
+• Social service manager or specialist

-• Community service manager
+• Community service manager or specialist

-• Government programs
+• Government program eligibility interviewer

-BS in Educational Studies Degree Program FAQs
+BS in Educational Studies Degree FAQs

-While the educational studies degree from GCU does not lead to teaching licensure, it enables you to pursue various careers in the educational studies field.
-An educational studies degree may also lead to a teaching career in private or charter schools that do not require a teaching license.
-You may also choose to pursue a full teaching degree later on in your education as well.
+While this degree does not lead to teaching licensure, it enables you to pursue various careers in the educational studies field.
+An educational study program may also lead to a teaching career in private or charter schools that do not require a teaching license.5 You may also choose to pursue a full teaching degree later on in your career, such as a master’s degree that leads to initial teacher licensure.

-The skills you will learn as an educational studies major at GCU are the same for both online and on campus.
-No matter what platform you decide to pursue your bachelor’s in educational studies degree, you will graduate prepared for a multitude of different professions in the education field.
-Topics covered in educational studies online and on campus include a vast assortment of practical teaching methods, as well as social sciences, health and theory within educational fields.
+The skills you will be taught in this degree program are the same for both the online and on-campus programs.
+No matter what platform you decide to pursue your degree in, the program is designed to help you prepare to pursue a multitude of different professions in the education field.
+Topics covered in the educational studies degree online and on campus include a vast assortment of practical teaching methods, as well as social sciences, health and theory within educational fields.

 If seeking licensure or certification, applicants to the program are responsible for contacting their state department of education for licensure requirements and program approval.
 In addition, fingerprint and background clearance is required.